d2s/Documentation/_posts/2018-04-10-Changelog.md

 If you also utilize the menu-app (RsyncOSXsched), be aware of you might have to force quit RsyncOSX the first time you start the menu-app.
 This is because the macOS Catalina ask for permissions when starting the menu-app for the first time and RsyncOSX is not closed automatically when starting the menu-app.
 This might happen only once first time start on the macOS Catalina.

+### Please read this

+Is RsyncOSX easy to use or a backup tool for the average user?
+If you have some understanding of how to use rsync, it is helpful for understand the use of RsyncOSX.
+If you don't know what rsync is I recommend to read about rsync before commencing use of RsyncOSX.

+RsyncOSX is not developed to be an easy synchronize and backup tool.
+The main purpose is to ease the use of rsync and synchronize files on your Mac to remote FreeBSD and Linux servers.
+And of course restore files from remote servers.
+The UX might be difficult to understand if you don't know rsync.

+RsyncOSX supports synchronize files and snapshots of files.
+It is important you understand either what synchronize is and snapshot before using RsyncOSX.

+If your plan is to use RsyncOSX as your main tool for backup of files, please investigate and understand the limits of RsyncOSX and rsync.
+RsyncOSX is quite powerful, but it is might not the primary backup tool for the average user of macOS.

 ## Next version

 I have commenced working on next version.
 Refactor of the scheduling part is in progress.
 Cleaning up of code is always important.
 Development of RsyncOSX started for more than three years ago as a personal project to learn Swift.
 RsyncOSX today is a mature and stable application.
 I will continue to develop RsyncOSX in the future to make sure it is stable and available on the latest version of macOS and a few previous versions as well.